 I have a high ideal of right versus wrong.
-I get outraged—seriously pissed off—over what I perceive to be injustices in a rigged system, which means that I’ve been walking around in a steady state of restrained fury over the past several years.
+I get outraged—seriously pissed off—over what I perceive to be injustices in a rigged system.
 As for the Tammen mystery, if I’m convinced that someone at the FBI and/or CIA knows what happened to Ronald Tammen, by God, I’ll do everything in my power to make sure the rest of us find out too, no matter how many roadblocks they put up.
 I don’t envision myself ever giving up.

 Lastly, I don’t act my age terribly well.
-I’m the stereotypical “quirky aunt” (sister, wife, stepmom, and grandparent) who goes about my days in bulky knits and a graying ponytail, buried in research.
+I’m the stereotypical “quirky aunt” (sister, wife, stepmom, and grandparent) who goes about my days in T-shirts and jeans, buried in research.
 It might seem pathetic that I would spend so much time dwelling on a topic from my college years, but it’s all about passion, isn’t it?
 I’m batshit passionate about Ron Tammen.
 And who knows, maybe this is why my guardian angel has been working extended hours keeping me upright and sturdy.
 Maybe Ronald Tammen is my calling.
 At least that’s how I like to think of him.